-(a) the Court makes an order by way of determination of a dispute referred to it pursuant to section 54, the Court may, in its discretion, direct that the order shall have effect retroactively to such date as the Court specifies; but no order shall have effect from a date prior to the date on which the dispute was formally referred to the Court;
+(a) the Court makes an order by way of determination of a dispute referred to it pursuant to section 52, the Court may, in its discretion, direct that the order shall have effect retroactively to such date as the Court specifies; but no order shall have effect from a date prior to the date on which the dispute was formally referred to the Court;

-(b) the Court fixes an amount of equitable remuneration or compensation pursuant to paragraph 52(b), the Court may also give directions as to the method and time of payment, and may stipulate such other conditions of payment as it considers reasonable.
+(b) the Court fixes an amount of equitable remuneration or compensation pursuant to paragraph (b) of section 50, the Court may also give directions as to the method and time of payment and may stipulate such other conditions of payment as it considers reasonable.

-Dispute with licensing bodies.
-54.-(1) Where a dispute arises between any person and a licensing body with respect to-
+Dispute with licensing bodies

+52.-(1) Where a dispute arises between any person and a licensing body with respect to-

-- (a) the refusal of the licensing body, to grant to that person, a general licence to which this section applies; or - (b) the terms and conditions on which the licensing body is prepared to grant such a licence, either that person, or the licensing body, may refer the dispute to the Court.
+(a) the refusal of the licensing body to grant to that person a general licence to which this section applies; or either that person or the licensing body may refer the dispute to the Court.